PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

  (usually the case when the sites need to "manually" map the foo_source_value to foo_concept_id)

-***ETL Recommendation:*** Due to PK/FK constraints, the most efficient order for ETL table is location, care_site, provider, person, visit_occurrence, condition_occurrence, observation, procedure_occurrence,measurement,drug exposure
+***ETL Recommendation:*** Due to PK/FK constraints, the most efficient order for ETL table is location, care_site, provider, person, visit_occurrence, condition_occurrence, observation, procedure_occurrence,measurement,measurement_organism,drug exposure

 * * *
 ## Table of Contents